Revised Income Tax Return

 When Should You File a Revised ITR?

-Incorrect Personal Information – Mistakes in details like name, PAN, address, or bank account details.
+Incorrect Personal Information: Errors in details such as name, PAN, address, or bank account information

 Deadline for Filing a Revised ITR

-As per Section 139(5), a revised return can be filed before three months prior to the end of the relevant assessment year or before the completion of assessment, whichever is earlier.
+As per Section 139(5), a revised return can be filed before the completion of assessment or within the prescribed time limit, whichever is earlier.

 How to File a Revised Income Tax Return?